heholek/android-cc/README.md

 # android-cc

-This docker image sets up a build environment for cross-compiling to Android.
+This docker image sets up a build environment for cross-compiling to Android as per the [Android Documentation](https://developer.android.com/ndk/guides/other_build_systems).

 You should extend this Dockerfile, with something like: